dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 -  Data set access Link [https://www.kaggle.com/datasets/farukalam/yelp-restaurant-reviews] exported as zip file and loaded into Jupyter Notebook as csv.

 -  Access Python Script -Restaurant_Demand_Index_Volatility.ipynb- at 🔗 [https://github.com/dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/blob/main/Restaurant_Demand_Index_Volatility.ipynb]

+-  Refer to Methodology at the top of page to follow steps taking to clean and aggregate data.

 -  Run Queries to generate Data